Principle

 Homes that reduce environmental impact

-The result is Living Places: a collection of truly sustainable homes with a carbon footprint 70% lower than the average Danish home.
+The result is Living Places, with its first iteration built in Copenhagen: a collection of homes with a carbon footprint 70% lower than the average Danish home.

-We already have all the knowledge and solutions we need to create people-positive, low-emission housing for the many.
+Thus, proving we already have all the knowledge and solutions we need to create positive, low-emission housing for the many.
 In fact, we’re ready to build this way right now.
 It’s just about getting started.

 Homes that enhance our health and wellbeing